PPN vs TPN: What is the Difference?

 Micronutrients: Electrolytes, Vitamins, and Trace Elements

-➢ Daily essential vitamins are provided as an additive to the TPN, commonly known as Infu-Vite, which is a multivitamin solution made for intravenous administration.
+- Essential vitamins are provided as an additive to TPN.
+They are commonly known as Infuvite, which is a multivitamin solution made for intravenous administration.

 Note: Exact amounts will vary from patient to patient based on laboratory response.